 The U.S. economy grew at a 4.3% annual rate in the third quarter, according to an initial estimate from the Bureau of Economic Analysis.
-That’s the fastest pace in two years and an uptick from the 3.8% growth posted in the second quarter.
+That was the fastest pace in two years and an uptick from the 3.8% growth posted in the second quarter.

-The report on gross domestic product, representing the value of all goods and services across the economy, covers July, August and September, with the government shutdown delaying it.
+The report on gross domestic product, which represents the value of all goods and services across the economy, covers July, August and September.
+The government shutdown delayed the release of the data.

-Mr. Trump quickly claimed credit, saying the numbers vindicate the tariffs his administration has placed on imports.
-The levies have pushed prices higher, but they haven’t produced the inflation surge many economists warned about.
+Mr. Trump quickly claimed credit, saying the numbers vindicate his administration’s tariffs on imports.
+The levies have pushed prices higher, but they haven’t produced the inflation surge many economists anticipated.

-“The tariffs are responsible for the great USA economic numbers just announced,” he said on social media.
+“The tariffs are responsible for the great USA economic numbers just announced,” Mr. Trump said on social media.
 “And they will only get better!”

 “Trust in Trump,” she said.